gruni-art/nodejs-static-gruniart/README.md

-### NodeJS Static
+## NodeJS Static

-Based on 'Semi-static' at https://www.npmjs.com/package/semi-static
+Based on 'How to serve Static Files with Express' at http://www.fullstacktraining.com/articles/how-to-serve-static-files-with-express

-Simple, lazy way to serve a directory of semi-static pages in express.js.
-Handy for building quick "static" pages inside an otherwise "dynamic" app.

-Include the following node_modules in package.json:

-- semi-static; which depends on express, pug, and jshint

 ### Using Google Cloud Shell